likelytheory/fage/README.md

 Fage waits on the output of each middleware before invoking the next in the chain.

-**Errors should throw** and should handled at the _interface_ level - Fage methods should throw a descriptive Error object and leave the interface to determine how to handle this.
+**Errors should throw** and should be handled at the _interface_ level - Fage methods should throw a descriptive Error object and leave the interface to determine how to handle this.

 ```js
 const checkMw = (ctx) => {